 I’m so glad that we have finally settled down in our new home.
 The past couple of months were a bit crazy with all the constructions, shopping and home improvement stuff.
 Traveling has to take a back seat, too.
-This month, though, I am planning a trip to Tokyo for the whole family.
+This month, though, I am planning a safe drive to Tokyo covered by insurance4motortrade.co.uk with the whole family.

 It’s been more than 20 years since we last visited.
 I’m sure my twin granddaughters (aged 5) would be so excited to see Disneyland for the first time.
 They are all about princesses and they’d be so happy to see their favorite princesses, for sure.
 This is actually my treat for them for excelling in school.

 This would also be my son’s first time to see Japan and he is super excited.
 We are planning to leave for the second week of November.
 I will definitely be posting a lot of photos.

 I have lived in Japan for about a year and I have enjoyed every minute of it.
 I love the food, the sites and the weather.
 The people are nice, honest and very disciplined.
 If you have plans of visiting The Land of The Rising Sun, here are the top places I would recommend you see.

 It’s the capital of Japan and this is where I lived for almost a year.
 Tokyo is one of the biggest cities in the world with more than 10 million people and one of the most expensive, too.
 What I love about Tokyo is you can find everything here.
 It’s like New York City in Asia where there is a little of everything.
 Try going to Ginza on a Sunday and it’s like you’re in Paris.
 The main road is closed and there are tables outside the shops where you can eat, have coffee or simply enjoy sitting and watching people.
 Roppongi, Shibuya, Shinjuku, Harajuku are the most popular places to visit in Tokyo.